zakski/accrete-starform-stargen/README.md

 ### Folkins
 ***

-Andrew Folkin's codeline was initial designed for the amiga, then hacked about by Keris.
+Andrew Folkins' codeline was initial designed for the amiga, then hacked about by Chris "Keris" Croughton.

-#### Accretion (C)

-I have added c/visual studio support from Burdick's branch to gradle to accommodate these major revisions.

-##### 1995 - Andrew Folkins - Accretion
-This particular version is folkins' original code designed for the amiga.
-So naturally it does not compile without the amiga libraries.

-##### 1999 - Keris - Accretion v1
-Keris modified Folkins code to be less specific to the amiga.
-I had to add the random number routine as they were not included in the general windows c libs.
+None of the versions on this branch work with Windows as is.
+Andrew's code is designed for the Amiga and Keris uses Posix functions that are not in the VS compiler in his two iterations.

-#### Accretion (C++)
+#### Interesting Features

-##### 2000 - Keris - Accretion v2
-Keris modified Folkins code even further.
-I am not sure how to compile this code with its dependency on a couple of scripts and a wierd .ch file.
+- based off Dole, not Burdick
+- usage of drand48 c/c++ random number generator by Keris

 ### Gilham
 ***